-The Cabinet approved the Business Plan and reviewed a range of strategies and policies during the year, including the Treasury Management Strategy, the Medium-Term Financial Strategy and the Revenue and Capital Budget.
-It received regular reports on performance monitoring, projects and their financial implications.
-Cabinet delegates policy development to its Policy Development Panels.
+The Cabinet approved the Strategic Plan and Delivery Plan and agreed a range of strategies and policies during the year, including the Treasury Management Strategy, the Medium-Term Financial Strategy and the Revenue and Capital Budget.
+Cabinet regularly received reports on performance, risk, projects and their financial implications.
+Policy development is delegated to its Policy Development Panels with Cabinet making the final decisions.